ralkuwar/rawanlab6/README.md

 1. For this project we are using another version of the BookManager application we've developed previously.
 To get a copy of this new project, use git to clone the [BookManager_3 project on github](https://github.com/495-Labs-Projects/Lab7StarterRepo.git) and review the contents before proceeding.

-2. If you are on a Mac, you will need to have Node.js and Node Package Manager installed `npm` on your machine.
-(If you are using the VM, this has already been installed.)
-You can get it directly with an easy package installer at the [Node Project download page](http://nodejs.org/download/) or if you have homebrew installed, you can run `brew install node` (which should also include npm).
-If you are on Ubuntu, running `sudo apt-get install nodejs npm` should do the trick.

---IS STEP 2 STILL NECESSARY?

-3. Run the bundle command to install the new gems used in this project:
+2. Run the bundle command to install the new gems used in this project:

     ```
       bundle install